Sporting Magazine, volume 21 dated 1803 reported:

 The person who made the bet was a young spendthrift of the neighbourhood, who, fearing he should not be able to see fair play himself, hired a horse for his favourite Cyprian to accompany the light-footed prince, but she not having attended Astley’s Lectures on Horsemanship, and finding it impossible long to retain her seat in the usual way, immediately crossed the saddle, and in that state entered Weymouth, at full speed, by the side of her infatuated adorer, to the no small gratification of a numerous assemblage of spectators.

-Having read this story we thought we would see if we cold find anything more out about the family.
-Henry, records show, was the youngest of at least nine children born to Peter and Sarah Stanley, a gypsy family who were renown in Puddletown (formerly known as Piddletown) in the county of Dorset and the surrounding area.
+Having read this story we thought we would see if we could find anything more out about the family.
+Henry, records show, was the youngest of at least nine children born to Peter and Sarah Stanley, a gipsy family who were renown in Puddletown (formerly known as Piddletown) in the county of Dorset and the surrounding area.
 Seven of the nine survived to adulthood and were named Selbea, William, Sabra, Aaron, Peter, Paul and Henry.
 The family spent most of their lives travelling around Dorset, Wiltshire and Hampshire and ultimately Peter (senior) became known as the King of the Gypsies, a term applied to the respected elders of the community.
-According to a 1792 settlement document Peter’s occupation was a razor grinder and tinker.
+According to a 1792 settlement document, Peter’s occupation was a razor grinder and tinker.

 Peter died in 1802 and the parish register of Puddletown confirms that he was aged 75 and buried on the 18th November 1802.
 However, his headstone tells a different story and gives him as being five years younger leaving us unsure as to which is the more accurate.